LIFETIME ACHIEVEMENT AWARDS

 WORLD HUNTING AWARDS

 PINNACLE OF ACHIEVEMENT AWARDS®: The Pinnacle of Achievement Awards, established in 1989, honor hunters with wide experience in hunting around the world.
-To enter the First Pinnacle of Achievement, the member must have achieved and purchased six of the 43 SCI Milestones and/or Inner Circles at any level.
+To enter the First Pinnacle of Achievement, the member must achieve and purchase six of the 43 SCI Milestones and/or Inner Circles at any level.
 Recipients of the First Pinnacle of Achievement Award receive a four-tiered, wooden base along with an elegant crystal obelisk.
 To enter the Second Pinnacle of Achievement Award, four Inner Circles at the Silver level and two Milestones are required.
 The Third Pinnacle of Achievement Award requires four Inner Circles at the Gold level and three Milestones.
 The Fourth Pinnacle requires five Inner Circles at the Gold level and one Inner Circle at the Diamond level.
-(New SCI Continental Awards do not count towards achievement.)
+(New SCI Continental Awards do not count toward achievement.)
 Application deadline is September 1 of each award year.

 CROWNING ACHIEVEMENT AWARD®: Established in 1993, hunters who participate fully in the SCI World Hunting Awards program are honored with the Crowning Achievement Award.
 To qualify, hunters must have achieved and purchased nine Milestones, the Hunting Achievement Award at the Silver Level, the Animals of Africa Inner Circle at the Silver Level or Animals of North America at the Gold Level, the Fourth Pinnacle of Achievement, and 13 of the remaining 27 Inner Circles at the Copper Level or higher.
-(New SCI Continental Awards or Alternative Method Recognition Awards do not count towards this award.).
+(New SCI Continental Awards or Alternative Method Recognition Awards do not count toward this award.)
 Application deadline is September 1 of each award year.

 CUMULATIVE WORLD HUNTING AWARDS